-Dated: East Aurora, New York December 23, 2021
+Dated: East Aurora, New York December 19, 2022

+Class A Shares

-Vote by Internet, Telephone or Mail 24 Hours a Day, 7 Days a Week Your phone or Internet vote authorizes the named proxies to vote your shares in the same manner as if you marked, signed and returned your proxy card.
-INTERNET - www.proxypush.com/moga Use the Internet to vote your proxy with respect to your Vested Shares until 6:00 p.m.
-ET on February 3, 2022 and all other Class A shares until 11:59 p.m.
-ET on February 7, 2022.
-Scan code below for mobile voting.
-PHONE - 1-866-883-3382 Use a touch-tone telephone to vote your proxy with respect to your Vested Shares until 6:00 p.m.
-ET on February 3, 2022 and all other Class A shares until 11:59 p.m.
-ET on February 7, 2022.
-MAIL - Mark, sign and date your proxy card and return it in the postage-paid envelope provided in time to be received by February 7, 2022. ou vote your proxy by Internet or by Telephone, you NOT need to mail back your Proxy Card.
-TO VOTE BY MAIL ON ALL SIMPLY SIGN, DATE, AND RETUR · Please detach h ere $\hat{\mathbf{T}}$ The Board of Directors Recommends a Vo te FOR Proposal 2.
-Proposal 2.
-Ratification of Ernst & Young LLP as auditors for Moog Inc. for the 2022 fiscal year For Against Abstain THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED O OR , IF NO DIRECTION IS GIVEN, WILL BE VOTED FOR PROPO SAL 2.
-Address Chang ge?
-Mark box, sign, and indicate changes below: Date Sign ature(s) in Box
+Vote by Internet, Telephone or Mail 24 Hours a Day, 7 Days a Week

+Your phone or Internet vote authorizes the named proxies to vote your shares in the same manner as if you marked, signed and returned your proxy card.

+- INTERNET www.proxypush.com/moga Use the Internet to vote your proxy with respect to your Vested Shares until 6:00 p.m.
+ET on January 26, 2023.
+Scan code below for mobile voting. - PHONE 1-866-883-3382 Use a touch-tone telephone to vote your proxy with respect to your Vested Shares until 6:00 p.m.
+ET on January 26, 2023. - MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope provided in time to be received by January 30, 2023.

+If you vote your proxy by Internet or by Telephone, you do NOT need to mail back your Proxy Card.

+TO VOTE BY MAIL ON ALL ITEMS BELOW, SIMPLY SIGN, DATE, AND RETURN THIS PROXY CARD.

+\mathbb{Q} Please detach here \mathbb{Q}

+The Board of Directors Recommends a Vote FOR Proposals 1 and 2.

+Proposal 1.
+Election of directors: Class A Director - Term Expiring 2025 01 Mahesh Narang Vote FOR Vote WITHHELD Class A Director - Term Expiring 2026 02 Brenda L. Reichelderfer all nominees (except as marked) from all nominees (Instructions write the num Proposal 2.
+Ratification of Ernst & Young LLP as auditors for Moog Inc. for the 2023 fiscal year For E] Again: st 🔲 Abstain

+THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED FOR PROPOSALS 1 and 2.

+Address Change?
+Mark box, sign, and indicate changes below: \Box

+Date

+Signature(s) in Box